wibosco/CodingChallenges/README.md

 6. The depth of a node is the number of edges from the node to the tree's root node - a root node will have a depth of 0
 7. The height of a node is the number of edges on the longest path from the node to a leaf - a leaf node will have a height of 0
 8. Traversal:
-    1. Preorder traversal involves traversing from the root to the left subtree then to the right subtree
+    1. Pre-order traversal involves traversing from the root to the left subtree then to the right subtree
-    2. Inorder traversal involves traversing from the left subtree to the root then to the right subtree
+    2. In-order traversal involves traversing from the left subtree to the root then to the right subtree
-    3. Postorder traversal involves traversing from the left subtree to the right subtree then to the root
+    3. Post-order traversal involves traversing from the left subtree to the right subtree then to the root
 9. Searching:
     1. Breadth First Search (BFS) - queue based, level by level traversal
     2. Depth First Search (DFS) - stack based, go as deep as possible then backtrack